 Let’s face it, cooking Christmas dinner can be overwhelming.
 Feeding a crowd can be stressful as it is.
-Add in all the complex side dishes, and it can be a recipe for chaos.
-If you want a stress-free celebration, you may wonder whether you can make some parts of Christmas dinner in advance.
+Add in all the complex side dishes, and it's a recipe for chaos.
+If you want a stress-free celebration, you may wonder whether you can make some parts of Christmas dinner beforehand.

-Thankfully, there are plenty of ways to prep for your festive feast and save time on the day.
-With a little organization, you’ll have more time to socialize with your guests and relax.
+Thankfully, there are plenty of ways to prepare for your festive feast and save time on the day.
+With some organization, you’ll have more time to socialize with your guests and relax.

 Here, we’ll cover the parts of Christmas dinner you can prep ahead for a hassle-free celebration.
-We asked a chef for their pro tips on properly reheating your food to avoid a nasty bout of food poisoning.
+We asked a chef for his pro tips on properly reheating your food to avoid food poisoning.

 When cooking multiple dishes at once, a microwave is your friend.
-It’s a super convenient way to reheat food quickly, so you don’t keep your guests waiting.
-Check out our guides to the best over-the-range microwaves and the best compact microwaves to serve up a feast in no time.
+It’s a convenient way to reheat food quickly, so you don’t have to wait for guests.
+Check out our guide to the best microwaves and over-the-range microwaves to serve a feast in no time.

-So, which parts of Christmas dinner can you make in advance?
-Get a head start and take the pressure off with these ideas.
+So, which parts of Christmas dinner can you prepare in advance?
+With these ideas, you can get a head start and relieve the pressure.

 Veg side dishes